-Coal Creek drains a nearly 27-square mile watershed and enters the Crystal River at Redstone.
-Fifty years of large-scale coal mining occurred in Coal Basin, a watershed characterized by naturally steep, unstable and eroding slopes.
-The Colorado Division of Reclamation, Mining & Safety (CDRMS) completed a series of restoration projects in Coal Basin from 1994-2004 on nearly 650 acres of disturbed area directly connected to the Coal Creek stream system.
-Erosion from reclaimed mining areas, as well as sedimentation from naturally-occurring soil erosion and debris flows, are degrading water quality and stream habitat in Coal Basin and contributing to sedimentation issues and channel down cutting in the Crystal River.
-The White River National Forest and Roaring Fork Conservancy enhanced and maintained the reclaimed mine areas and also addressed the surrounding unstable slopes.
+Coal Creek encompasses a watershed of nearly 27 square miles and enters the Crystal River at Redstone.
+This watershed, called Coal Basin, is characterized by naturally steep, unstable, and eroding slopes and endured fifty years of large-scale coal mining.
+The Colorado Division of Reclamation, Mining & Safety (CDRMS) completed a series of restoration projects in Coal Basin from 1994-2004 on almost 650 acres of disturbed area directly connected to the Coal Creek stream system.
+Erosion from reclaimed mining areas, as well as sedimentation from naturally occurring soil erosion and debris flows, are degrading water quality and stream habitat in Coal Basin and contributing to sedimentation issues and channel downcutting on the Crystal River.
+The White River National Forest and Roaring Fork Conservancy have enhanced and maintained the reclaimed mine areas and have also addressed the surrounding unstable slopes.

 Biochar Used to Slow Erosion in Coal Basin During Pilot Study